 The response was overwhelmingly positive, from clients, viewers and the press.
 Viewers generally found the spot engaging and immersive, many expressing disappointment in finding out that the spot was not an actual show.
 Some commenters were very animated in picking a side.

 However, I think the largest victory for me was the lack of any discussion over the UI of the “choose your own adventure”.
-The focus should and always be on the experience, and in my humble opinion, the best UI is invisible.
+The focus should and always be on the experience, which in this case was the user being brought into a real-world Netflix experience.
+And, of course, in my humble opinion, the best UI is invisible.